iz-quierdo/cm-expert-test/readme.md

 $ gulp
 ```

-or run npm script "build" via your IDE
+or run npm script "build" from package.json via your IDE

 The local server will run on: http://localhost:3000
 It uses /build/ directory as it's base